The Renaissance Program in Florence, Italy

 The program will combine five days of presentations and discussions with visits to the most important historical sites and artworks of Renaissance Florence.
 We are also arranging special guest presentations.

-Each day begins with a two-hour slide lecture and discussion.
+Each day of the Renaissance Program begins with a two-hour slide lecture and discussion.
 The site visits, which follow, relate to the topics discussed in the lectures.
 They include the Duomo (Brunelleschi’s dome), the Bargello Museum (Donatello’s David), San Marco, the Accademia Gallery (Michelangelo’s David), Palazzo Vecchio, the Uffizi Gallery (Botticelli and Leonardo), and an the Medici Villa overlooking Florence.
 Other optional visits are available on Friday afternoon, Day 5.

 A common lunch will be available to continue our conversations, or you can make your own plans.